|

-Surfliner 583 12/7/06Surfliner 583 pulled into Santa Ana with Pat and I taking seats on the lower level in car 6400.
-This train had a consist of Surfliner Cab Car 6905, Coaches 6400 and 6412, Cafe/Coach 6301, Pacific Business Class 6807 with engine 462.
-It was a quick trip to Los Angeles with our Southwest Chief ready to back into the station just before we arrived.
-Pat and I walked from Track 10 down, over and up to Track 12 just as our Southwest Chief was backing into LAUPT.
+Surfliner 583 pulled into Santa Ana with Pat and I taking seats on the lower level in car 6400.
+This train had a consist of Surfliner Cab Car 6905, Coaches 6400 and 6412, Cafe/Coach 6301, Pacific Business Class 6807 and Engine 462.
+It was a quick trip to Los Angeles, with the Southwest Chief preparing to back into the station just before we arrived.
+Pat and I walked from Track 10 down, under and up to Track 12 just as the Southwest Chief was backing into LAUPT.

-Southwest Chief 4 12/7/06I walked down to the front of the train for this picture as Pat watched the luggage.
-This train had engines 165 and 141, Baggage 1709, Sleepers 32041, 32052 and 32090 Michigan, Diner 38008, Lounge 33042, and Coaches 24085 and 34047.
-George, the ever smiling Sleeping Car Attendant, will be with me in Car 32090 with me having Room 4.
-Ken Ruben riding coach stopped by for a short visit.
+I walked down to the front of the train for a picture as Pat watched the luggage.
+This train had Engines 165 and 141, Baggage 1709, Sleepers 32041, 32052 and 32090 Michigan, Diner 38008, Lounge 33042, and Coaches 24085 and 34047.
+George, the ever-smiling sleeping car attendant, would be with me in car 32090, with me having Room 4.
+Ken Ruben, riding coach, stopped by for a short visit.
 I put on Nirvana "Nevermind" for the first music of this trip.
-George gave Pat and I a 7:30 PM Dinner Reservation and later Pat came back for a visit.
-She was in Room 4 of the 32052 Sleeper.
-We departed Los Angeles Union Passenger Station on time and made our way to Fullerton our first fresh air break of this trip.
-After we left Fullerton we were called into the diner seated with Pat from Fresno and Ken.
-I enjoyed the Pork Chop and a Chocolate Cake for dessert.
-After dinner I took a walk of the train before our next fresh air stop of the trip at San Bernardino.
+George gave Pat and I a 7:30 PM dinner reservation and later Pat came back for a visit.
+She was in Room 4 of sleeper 32052.
+We departed Los Angeles Union Passenger Terminal on time and made our way to Fullerton, our first fresh air break of the trip.
+After we left Fullerton, we were called into the diner and we were seated with Pat from Fresno and Ken.
+I enjoyed the Pork Chop and a chocolate cake for dessert.
+After dinner, I walked through the train before our next fresh air stop at San Bernardino.

 Views of the San Bernardino Station during the fresh air stop.
 I enjoyed the crossing of Cajon Pass from my darkened sleeping car room.
 After Summit, I made up my room and called it a night.

-It was Dan Dalke's birthday on this date so I bought him an Amtrak Hat and Amtrak Playing Cards for his special day.
+It was Dan Dalke's birthday on this date so I bought him an Amtrak hat and Amtrak playing cards for his special day.
 It turned out that something else would make this day even more special for Dan.

 The landscape is always changing!

-Engine 102.
-When the Railrunner Train was ready to run by the standing Southwest Chief, the conductor called "All Aboard!" to clear the platform so the Railrunner could run by our train safely.
+New Mexico Railrunner Train 507 arrived at the downtown Albuquerque station with engine 102 pulling it.
+When the Railrunner train was ready to run by the standing Southwest Chief, the conductor called "All Aboard!" to clear the platform so the Railrunner could pass safely.

-A picture of one of my favorite rocks along the route almost to Lamy.
-Next the remaining semaphores that I haven't photographed until now.
+I took a picture of one of my favorite rock formations, the Devil's Spine, along the route near Lamy.
+Next I photographed the remaining semaphores that I had not photographed until now which were the four that are just west of Lamy.

-These are the four semaphores that are just west of Lamy.
 I went to the lounge car after Lamy for the climb through Apache Canyon and the meeting of the westbound Southwest Chief at Canyoncito.
-After that I went back to the room in order to get a Dinner Reservation for 4 at 5:45 PM before returning to the Lounge car for an afternoon of conversations.
+After that, I went back to the room to get a dinner reservation for four at 5:45 PM, before returning to the lounge car for an afternoon of conversation.
+I visited with Pat Moran and Ross Moore enjoying the lounge car later that afternoon.

 Pat Moran and Ross Moore enjoying the lounge car later that afternoon.